Selam-M/Mariamawet-Gebreselasie-Data-Scientist-Portofolio/README.md

 - <b> Exploratory Data Analysis(EDA) on Python</b>
   - https://github.com/Selam-M/Mariamawet-EDA-updatedN
-    -Used Numpyto do simple to Complex Operations -Used Pandas to craete Data Frames
+  - Used Numpyto do simple to Complex Operations
+  - Used Pandas to craete Data Frames
-    -Used Sklearn to do Data preprocessing, feature engineering, model selection, and validation testing -Used Matplotlib to do visualizations
+  - Used Sklearn to do Data preprocessing, feature engineering, model selection, and validation testing
+  - Used Matplotlib to do visualizations
-    -Did Data Cleaning
+  - Did Data Cleaning

 - <b> Machine Learning</b>
   - https://github.com/Selam-M/Machine-Learning